AnyDSL/anyseq/README.md

  - Install [AnyDSL](https://github.com/AnyDSL/anydsl).
-In order to do so, run the "install_anydsl.sh" script provided.
+In order to do so, run the "install\_anydsl.sh" script provided.
 This will download, configure & compile AnyDSL which can take some time.

  - After you have a working AnyDSL installation you can run the AnySeq build script:
   ```
-  ./makeall.sh <absolute path to your AnyDSL installation>
+  ./makeall.sh
   ```

-If all went well you should now have two different executables for CPU and GPU.

-### Running

-#### Demo Benchmarks

-The 'bechmark.sh' script will align two bacterial genomes and 2 random sequences with different alignment schemes for the CPU and the GPU version.

 #### Demo Program Usage